Electricity: Electrical current is 220-240 volts, 50Hz. The most frequently used plugs are the flat, three-pin type.

 Entry requirements for New Zealanders: Passports must be valid for at least six months from the departure date.
 New Zealand nationals are eligible for a free 30-day visitor visa-on-arrival.

-Entry requirements for Irish nationals: Irish nationals require a passport valid for six months from the departure date.
-A visa is required.
+Entry requirements for Irish nationals: Irish nationals require a passport valid for six months from the departure date, and can obtain a visa on arrival for a maximum of 30 days.

 Passport/Visa Note: All visitors to the United Arab Emirates must hold a passport that is valid for six months.
 Visitors must hold documents and confirmed tickets for their next destination and have a sponsor in the UAE to cover their stay.
 Holders of passports containing an Israeli visa or stamps need to obtain a clearance issued by the C.I.D.
 (Crime Investigation Department) before arrival.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.